Hamzablm/blog/_posts/2020-06-14-Web-Security-Intro-to-OAuth-and-OpenID-Connect.md

 Keep in mind that OAuth 2.0 is an authorization framework.
 Like most frameworks, it does left many things undefined and it's up to the specific OAuth implementation to define the missing parts.

-Here I am describing some of the most widely used oAuth 2.0 extensions
+Here I am describing some of the most widely used oAuth 2.0 extensions:

 #### JWT